Christin-paige/meet/README.md

 - Given a user would like to see a chart of upcoming events
 - When user selects a city
 - Then a chart of all events will appear for that city.

+### How will the Meet App use serverless functions?
+- By obtaining access and authorization.
+- Scaling automatically as the user base grows or the amount of usage increases.
+- Create, update, and delete events.
+- Provide real-time notifications and updates based on Google Calendar.